 Choosing a subject and topic

 For your EE you have the freedom to focus on almost any topic and you will write your own question to answer.
-However, your topic must fit into a single DP subject (unless you choose to write an interdisciplinary essay, such as a World Studies EE that covers a topic “of contemporary global significance” and is likely to encompass two subject areas).
+However, your topic must fit into a single DP subject.

-Given the academic challenge and level expected of an EE, you are strongly advised to choose a subject that you are currently studying, preferably at Higher Level.
+Given the academic challenge and level expected of an EE, you are strongly advised to write in a subject that you are currently studying at Higher Level although this is not always appropriate.

 On this page you will find guidance including: |